subygan/subygan.github.io/blog/content/general/product-ideas.md

 - Menu -> Images
   - The menucard in hotels are shitty and I am having to google every single thing when I come up with a new cuisine.
 I would love to go from menu card to image with ingredients and other details.

-- [15/08/24, 17:48:15] Limin Ge - Cmu: I think the notion AI is still not what people need [15/08/24, 17:49:21] Limin Ge - Cmu: It's a tool that you could talk with, no problem.
+- [15/08/24, 17:48:15] friend - Cmu: I think the notion AI is still not what people need [15/08/24, 17:49:21] friend - Cmu: It's a tool that you could talk with, no problem.
 But lots of the time user still want to read the original notes
-  [15/08/24, 17:49:38] Limin Ge - Cmu: And understand the big picture of all his notes and knowledge [15/08/24, 17:50:32] Limin Ge - Cmu: He wants to see a network of all of the notes he has and has a visualization tool to zoom in/out, filter specific tag, see the layered relations of knowledge, etc
+  [15/08/24, 17:49:38] friend - Cmu: And understand the big picture of all his notes and knowledge [15/08/24, 17:50:32] friend - Cmu: He wants to see a network of all of the notes he has and has a visualization tool to zoom in/out, filter specific tag, see the layered relations of knowledge, etc
-  [15/08/24, 17:51:00] Limin Ge - Cmu: The user wants such an AI tool to auto generate tags, and categories relations [15/08/24, 17:51:22] Limin Ge - Cmu: The only thing he needs to do himself is to just write random things [15/08/24, 17:52:07] Limin Ge - Cmu: It doesn't even need to be an organized paragraph.
+  [15/08/24, 17:51:00] friend - Cmu: The user wants such an AI tool to auto generate tags, and categories relations [15/08/24, 17:51:22] friend - Cmu: The only thing he needs to do himself is to just write random things [15/08/24, 17:52:07] friend - Cmu: It doesn't even need to be an organized paragraph.
 Just a random sentence.
 And it shall be categorized and tagged, and pop up when the user is browsing that tag or category, or related category
-  [15/08/24, 17:53:53] Limin Ge - Cmu: Which would be more interesting is that if the interface is not textual, but audio.
+  [15/08/24, 17:53:53] friend - Cmu: Which would be more interesting is that if the interface is not textual, but audio.
 The user records his own conversation, and could read a summary report of his daily thoughts.
 And could refer to any of his thought he had had one year ago
-  [15/08/24, 17:56:31] Limin Ge - Cmu: I mean context window will always be a constraint  for users.
+  [15/08/24, 17:56:31] friend - Cmu: I mean context window will always be a constraint  for users.
 The bigger the context window of any AI is, the bigger the context will be.
 It's like the Wintel relation
-  [15/08/24, 17:57:43] Limin Ge - Cmu: Notion QA is a tool that suits for smaller window, human still need to refer to the whole knowledge base or database themselves.
+  [15/08/24, 17:57:43] friend - Cmu: Notion QA is a tool that suits for smaller window, human still need to refer to the whole knowledge base or database themselves.
 A lot more often than refer to the answer given by any QA tool, indeed.
-  - ^^^^^^^^^^ from my friend Limin
+  - ^^^^^^^^^^ from my friend
 - 19/08/2024 Bulk processing gpt stuff is still a pain.
 I'd love a simple interface to dump some csv, jsonl etc and receive outputs.

 ### idea dump/graveyard